 The Center for Retirement Research found that 37% of Americans retire earlier than expected.
 For some, it is for health reasons, but others retire sooner because of a change in employment.
 Corporate layoffs, changes to pension benefits, and buyout offers are all situations that can create an urgent need for financial planning.
 If tomorrow was your last day on the job, how confident would you be about the next right move for your family, financially?
 If you were offered a package to walk away from working, do you know if it would be enough to retire?

-The recent news about General Electric freezing its pension is a reminder that the decisions about our retirement benefits can be out of our hands.
-In the case of GE, benefits were frozen for existing employees and some former employees were offered lump-sum pension buyouts.
-Last year, Verizon offered 44,000 current employees a buyout and 10,000 accepted the offer that included 60 weeks of salary.
+The recent news around forced retirement due to the coronavirus pandemic is a reminder that the decisions about our retirement benefits can be out of our hands.
+This isn’t a new concept, either.
+In 2019, General Electric froze its benefits for existing employees and some former employees were offered lump-sum pension buyouts.
+In 2018, Verizon offered 44,000 current employees a buyout and 10,000 accepted the offer that included 60 weeks of salary.
 If you were offered cash or a revised set of benefits, would you be scrambling to figure out what is best for your family?

 Here are some tips for how you can plan for your unique situation if faced with unexpected retirement: